 - Optional toppings: Avocado or guacamole, green onions, cilantro, salsa, sour cream, etc.

-How do you make these green goddess enchiladas? (+ tips)
+How to make these green goddess enchiladas (+ tips)

 Preheat your oven to 350 degrees.

 Heat one tablespoon of olive oil in a skillet over medium-high heat.
 Add the spinach, onion, and cumin.
 Sauté for three minutes or until spinach is wilted and onions are translucent then add the garlic and sauté for another minute.
 Remove from heat and set aside.

 Grease a 9×13-inch baking dish.
 Add 1/2 cup of enchilada sauce and spread evenly across the bottom.